Batch scheduling for improved production optimization

 With its numerous seamless integrations to other business tools, Katana offers an ideal unified experience to businesses.
 Seamlessly connect your e-commerce platforms (Shopify, WooCommerce), your accounting software (QuickBooks Online, Xero), and many other tools ranging from shipping to reporting.

-Sign up for a free 14-day trial today and see how Katana can help you reach your production planning KPI targets.
+Get a demo and see how Katana can help you reach your production planning KPI targets.